 Many dog bite victims don’t pursue a lawsuit for financial damages because they know the dog owner.
 However, in most cases, we seek compensation exclusively from the dog owner’s homeowner’s insurance.
 So that the lawsuit minimally impacts the dog owner’s wallet.
 Our firm will work closely with medical specialists to determine the full extent of financial damages the victim is likely to face over a lifetime.
 We can help you recover money for immediate medical treatment for wounds and infections, as well as long-term needs such as physical and occupational therapy, psychological counseling and future reconstructive surgery.
 Don’t let the negligent dog owner avoid liability.
 We are ready to fight for the full, fair amount of compensation you deserve.

 Dog bites and Children

 A parent must ensure his or her child’s legal rights are both protected and pursued.
-In many cases, we can help the child receive the financial compensation needed to cover future expenses as an adult, including medical costs and educational needs.
+In many cases, we can help the child receive the financial compensation needed to cover future expenses as an adult.
+Which include medical costs and educational needs.
 Under the right circumstances, an educational trust or annuity may be appropriate for the child.

 Contact a Smith County Dog Bite Accident Attorney